18F/handbook/_pages/software-tools/slack.md

 Slack is required for all [TTS](http://www.gsa.gov/portal/category/25729) staff.
 Some things you'll want to remember, especially if you're new to Slack:

 - **Everything in Slack is subject to FOIA** and is therefore potentially part of the public record (written words that are attributable back to you).
 Don’t say something on Slack that you wouldn’t feel comfortable appearing on the news.
-- **Customizing your profile** by adding your location and [personal pronouns](http://pronoun.is/)to the Last Name field so they appear alongside your messages.
+- **Customizing your profile** by adding your location and [personal pronouns](http://pronoun.is/) to the Last Name field so they appear alongside your messages.
 This is a great way to be remote-friendly and gender inclusive.
 Otherwise, your colleagues need to view your profile to see that information.
 Remember to add other helpful info in your profile while you're in there.
 - **The advanced settings section** provides an option for _only showing channels that have unread messages._ This is useful if you’re a member of a lot of channels.
 - **Click the timestamp** on any post to go to the archival view of it.
 This is helpful if you’d like to cross-post a link to a message in another channel.
 - **Feel free to pop in and out of channels.** You can `/mute` channels (so you only receive messages when your name or `@channel` is mentioned) or leave channels if they become overwhelming.